mitmedialab/PRG-Group-Map/README.md

 <img src="https://user-images.githubusercontent.com/95306112/197122781-0637cf42-1f99-4376-808b-a03420ede437.gif" />

 Once the development server starts up, a simple-browser window will be opened at the top right of your workspace displaying the project.
-     - **NOTE**: Due to an issue with live-reloading on gitpod, you might need to refresh the window in order for the map to display initially once the developmet server is up and running.
+     - **NOTE**: Due to an issue with live-reloading on gitpod, you might need to refresh the window in order for the map to display initially once the developmet server starts.

 #### File explorer
 <img src="https://user-images.githubusercontent.com/95306112/197124024-1fff7779-0059-4614-885c-483b2cd4dddb.gif"/>